Vedurupaka

-Vedurupaka is a village in Rayavaram mandal, East Godavari district of Andhra Pradesh state, India.
+Vedurupaka is a village in Rayavaram mandal, Konaseema district of Andhra Pradesh state, India.

 Geography

 The Tulyabhaga river flows by Vedurupaka.
 William Wilson Hunter described it as one of the seven estuaries of the mighty Godavari River.

 Culture

 One of the main attractions is Vijaya Durga Peetham, a place of worship of the Hindu goddess Durga.
 The village festival of Poleramma Jathara or Sambaram takes place each May; it is a 2-day carnival of religious fervour and traditional dances.
 This event was supervised by the late Sri Murthineedi Venkayya Garu for 40 years.
 Another festival is Dasara.